 For many years, the VA program has been the most attractive finance program for first time home buyers.
 Of course you must be VA eligible and if so you will appreciate the benefits such as, no down-payment, competitive interest rates and no monthly mortgage insurance either.
 If you don’t meet the VA requirements, ask about a no PMI mortgage program and see if a lender paid mortgage insurance plan is an option for you

-Takeaway on Home Buyer Tax Credit and Loan Programs for 1st Time Buyers
+Takeaway on Home Buyer Tax Credit

 The bottom line is there are programs available that can make it easier to buy your first home.
 Tax credit are always attractive and first time home buyers will likely embrace them if President Trump reconsiders the 2018 tax bill.
 With some research, you can find a way to stop renting and buy your first home in 2018!